Assessing identification risk

 - get resources to effectively manage the risk treatment

 - change the design of the service

 - be accountable for the decision regarding the appropriate identification management assurance levels for each identification process.

 - accept the untreated risk associated with the service.

 Monitoring and reviewing identification risk

-It is important to consistently monitor and review the identification risks for your service or transaction.
+It is important to consistently monitor and review the identification risks for your service or transaction as part of the wider risk management programme.
 This includes reviewing: